-It has sold over 1 million electric vehicles cumulatively, reaching the milestone this year; a feat only it has achieved.
-Not to forget that Tesla only launched its first electric car, the Roadstar, in 2008 (12 years ago).
+It has sold over 1 million electric vehicles cumulatively, reaching the milestone in 2020; a feat only it has achieved.
+Not to forget that Tesla only launched its first electric car, the Roadstar, in 2008 (14 years ago).

 Tesla has achieved so much in quite a short amount of time, considering the average age of major carmakers.

 What is Tesla’s blueprint, strategy & business model that has helped it climb so high so fast?